 The chickpeas will be our main protein.
 Fresh chickpeas are hands down the best in flavor and color.
 They look so glorious after being cooked.
 If you’ve ever made fresh cooked chickpeas you know exactly what I mean. :) Using canned chickpeas is ok, but if you have time I highly recommend making a fresh batch to use here.
 You’ll notice the difference too.

-Simple warming spices of cinnamon and cumin will be enveloping our root vegetables.
-The raisins are an added bonus.
+Simple warming spices of cinnamon and cumin will be enveloping our root vegetables, and the raisins are an added bonus.
 I especially love getting a raisin here and there, they plump up when cooking and a slight sweetness.
 The combination of flavors is a nice break from the everyday normal foods that I tend to eat.

 It’s a perfect pumpkin stew for the coming fall weather.
 Enjoy often while pumpkins are in season!